Clark Quinn, Ph.D.

 “Wise people look out not just for themselves, but for all toward whom they have any responsibility” - Robert Sternberg

 As a counterpart, we have the very western approach of Robert Sternberg, the respected psychologist.
-In addition to models of intelligence, he’s created a model of wisdom (e.g. http://www.cdl.org/resource-library/articles/teaching_wisdom.php).
+In addition to models of intelligence, he’s created a model of wisdom.
 In it, he argues for:

 One thing that came up in the NextNow discussion that his model doesn’t include is humility, a recognition that you may not be smart enough to solve the problem, and a willingness to investigate and search.
 And the other thing I took away from the discussion is that there are many different aspects to wisdom.

-Stan Lester, who I don’t know but I found his paper (http://www.devmts.demon.co.uk/wisdom.htm) on the web, has done an interesting job of researching the history of thoughts about wisdom and brings in a number of facets that constitute wisdom.
-I recommend reviewing his telegraphic but thorough notes.
+Stan Lester did an interesting job of researching the history of thoughts about wisdom and brings in a number of facets that constitute wisdom.
+I recommended reviewing his telegraphic but thorough notes (but I can no longer find it).
 He suggests wisdom also includes taking a holistic approach to the problem, considering the context and a systematic view of the situation in your decision process.

 Lester suggested that ill-structured problems are an important consideration.
 Well-defined problems are likely to have well-defined solutions, but the real world is more murky.
 We know some ambiguity serves learning if we accept some constructivist perspectives.
-David Jonassen (e.g. http://tiger.coe.missouri.edu/~jonassen/Well-Ill.pdf.zip) has also argued that the problems we typically teach in schools aren’t useful for the real world.
+The late David Jonassen has also argued that the problems we typically teach in schools aren’t useful for the real world.

 I urge you now to consider your own thoughts before listening to mine.
 Be wise, stop and reflect!